 By Karen Freifeld and Nathan Layne

-The trial in Alexandria, Virginia, is the first to come out of Special Counsel Robert Mueller’s investigation of Russia’s meddling in the 2016 presidential election.
+The trial is the first to come out of Special Counsel Robert Mueller’s investigation of Russia’s meddling in the 2016 presidential election.
 The charges involve tax and bank fraud, not possible collusion between Russia and Donald Trump’s campaign for president.

 A Manafort conviction would undermine efforts by Trump and some Republican lawmakers to paint Mueller’s Russia inquiry as a political witch hunt, while an acquittal would be a setback for the special counsel.

-He said Manafort “lies on his tax returns and lies to bank after bank after bank.”
+Andres said Manafort, a veteran Republican political operative, “lies on his tax returns and lies to bank after bank after bank.”

 Defense lawyers decided not to call any witnesses in the trial, and Manafort himself will not testify in his own defense.